 - Join a dance class.

-5. Don’t be too objective
+5. Don’t be too hard on yourself

 If you struggle with nervousness and low self-esteem, chances are you’re probably very hard on yourself.